skeyll/SynicSugar/README.md

 using SynicSugar.Auth;
 public class YourLoginClass : MonoBehaviour {
     public void LoginWithDeviceID(){
+        CancellationTokenSource cancellationToken = new CancellationTokenSource();

         EOSAuthentication.Instance.LoginWithDeviceID(cancellationToken);
-        // or Explicitly ignore AsyncAwait
+        // or Explicitly ignore AsyncAwait.
+Get more performance in IL.
         // EOSAuthentication.Instance.LoginWithDeviceID(cancellationToken).Forget();

-        //Continue to process without waiting for authentication.
+        //Continue to process not to wait.
         // ...
     }
  }